BusisiwePieterson/MySQL-client-server-architecture/README.md

 <img src='images/MySQL-Client-Requests.png' width='950' height='300'>

-In this project we will implement a Client Server Architecture using MySQL Database Management System, but first let's understand Client-Server Architecture better.
+In this project, we will implement a Client-Server Architecture using MySQL Database Management System, but first, let's understand Client-Server Architecture better.

 ## What is Client-Sever Architecture?

-Client-Server refers to an architecture in which two or more computers are connected together over a network to send and receive requests between one another.
+Client-server refers to an architecture in which two or more computers are connected together over a network to send and receive requests from one another.

-Each machine has has its own role, the machine sending requests is reffered to as "Client" and the machine respondng is called "Server".
-In this project we will create two machines, one being Client and the other Server.
+Each machine has its own role, the machine sending requests is referred to as "Client" and the machine responding is called "Server".
+In this project, we will create two machines, one being Client and the other Server.

-### Implement a Client Server Architecture using MySQL
+### Implement a Client-Server Architecture using MySQL

 1. Create and configure two Linux-based EC2 instances in AWS.